top of page

 The Concept of Return in Modern Arabic Literature

 The yearning to return to the homeland is indicative of the major moves of modernity: immigration, exile, nationalism and colonialism.
-Together we’ll read novels, essays, and poems of exiles and returnees such as Aimé Césaire, Mourid Barghouti, Ghassan Kanafani, Hisham Matar and more, asking the question whether or not one can go back – in time or in space.
+Together we’ll read novels, essays, and poems of exiles and returnees such as Aimé Césaire, Tayeb Salih, Mourid Barghouti, Ghassan Kanafani, Hisham Matar and more, asking the question whether or not one can go back – in time or in space.

 Crossing the lines: Intercultural Exchange between Arabic and Hebrew

 This seminar examines literary trespass of geographical, national, and linguistic borders, when a writer adopts a canon, identity, or history that is not their “native” one.
-We start with linguistic trespass – Jewish writers who write in Arabic and Palestinian writers who write in Hebrew; continue with cultural trespass – when a Jew passes as an Arab and an Arab passes as a Jews; and conclude with historical trespass – when the national trauma is represented by the “Other.”
+We start with linguistic trespass – Jewish writers who write in Arabic and Palestinian writers who write in Hebrew; continue with cultural trespass – when a Jew passes as an Arab and an Arab passes as a Jew; and conclude with historical trespass – when the national trauma is represented by the “Other.”
 Authors we’ll read include Anton Shammas, Sayed Kashua, Samir Naqash, Almog Behar, Rabai al-Madhoun, and Elias Khoury

 Destinies-Concerto-of-the-Holocaust-and-the-Nakba-2015.jpg